 Borders and the Politics of Space in Late Medieval Italy:

-the Frontier between Venice and Milan in the Fifteenth century
+Milan, Venice and their Territories in the Fifteenth century

 Supervisors: John Watts and Nicholas Davidson

 I am a historian of late medieval and Renaissance Europe, specialising in the political and social history of the Italian Quattrocento.
-I recently completed my doctoral studies (DPhil) at New College, where I hold the Hugh-Trevor Roper Graduate Scholarship.
+I recently completed my doctoral studies (DPhil) at New College, where I hold the Hugh-Trevor Roper Doctoral Scholarship.
 Previously, I studied History (BA) and Historical Sciences (MA) at the University of Milan, and qualified as archivist and palaeographer following the two-year postgraduate course of the Italian state archives.
 In April 2019, I will leave Oxford to take up a four-year research fellowship at Trinity College, Cambridge.

 My next project combines mobility studies with the history of communication, looking particularly at the European itineraries of Italian diplomats and informants at the beginning of the early modern period.

 Other interests include: environmental history, especially the long history of rivers and mountain ranges; the cultural history of cartography and record-keeping; the application of digital methods (GIS, SNA) and new relational approaches (entangled history, histoire croisée) to the study of the past; and the interdisciplinary connections between history and the social sciences (notably political geography and social theory).